 You can also view the response HTTP headers in your web browser without using any additional tools by following these steps:

-- In Chrome, visit your web page and open Web Developer Tools by pressing F12 or right-click and selecting Inspect.
+- Visit the web page that you want to test and open Web Developer Tools by pressing F12 or right-click and selecting Inspect.

 - When opened, click and select the “Network” tab.

 - Refresh the page to get fresh page data.

 - Select the top HTTP request on the left panel and observe HTTP headers on the right panel.